svmiller/svmiller.github.io/_posts/2020-05-15-better-way-to-include-random-effects-stargazer.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 I think we've all had things that we've written that we kind of cringe seeing now.
-That's me and [this guide I wrote over five years ago](http://svmiller.com/blog/2015/02/quasi-automating-the-inclusion-of-random-effects-in-rs-stargazer-package/) on how to include information about the random effects from a mixed effects (multilevel) model in a table made by the `stargazer` package.
+That's me and [this guide I wrote over five years ago](http://svmiller.com/blog/2015/02/quasi-automating-the-inclusion-of-random-effects-in-rs-stargazer-package/) on how to include information about the random effects from a mixed effects (multilevel) model in a table made by the `{stargazer}` package.
 I mean, ew, Steve from five years ago.
 For a guide that purports to "quasi-automate" something, it involves a lot of manual steps and is convoluted as hell.
 Even the illustrative data set is unintuitive.
 Yet, it's one of the most frequently visited pages on my website despite not being very helpful.
 Good work, Steve from five years ago.

 There is a better way, though.
 There are multiple benefits to the approach that follows.
 It involves fewer steps.
-It's generalizable to cases where `stargazer` can't process the kind of statistical model.
+It's generalizable to cases where `{stargazer}` can't process the kind of statistical model.
 It also has a more intuitive example data set.

 Here are the R packages we'll be using in this guide.